davidgroves/Python-VSCode-Template/README.md

 ## From within vscode

 You can verify the tests using the testing flask icon on the left.

+1. Brings up the testing dialog.
+2. Can run or debug individual tests, by selecting them and using the icons.
-It has buttons to rediscover your tests, run all tests, run specific test or tests, and to debug you tests.
+3. Can rediscover, run all tests or debug all tests.

 ![vscode testing example](images/vscode_testing.png "VSCode Testing Example")